JordiCondom/HateSpeechCounterSpeechLGBTQIA/README.md

 - **`LabeledDataLoading.ipynb`**: Integrates labeled datasets from the literature to create `LabeledHateTrainingDataset.csv` (HS) and `LabeledDialoguesForCounterTraining.csv` (CS).

-- **Labeled Data folder**: Includes the following files with raw data (no pre-processing step has been applied yet):
+- **Joined Labeled Data**: Includes the following files with raw data (no pre-processing step has been applied yet):
   - `LabeledHateTrainingDataset.csv` (HS)
   - `LabeledDialoguesForCounterTraining.csv` (CS)

+- **Original Labeled Data**: Contains the labeled datasets from the literature used by `LabeledDataLoading.ipynb`to create the files in the folder `Joined Labeled Data`.